ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 $$

-Where $C $ is a nonnegative tuning parameter.$M $ is the width of the margin and$\epsilon_1,....\epsilon_n$  are slack variables that allows individual observations on the wrong side of the margin or the hyperplane.
+Where $C$ is a nonnegative tuning parameter. $M$ is the width of the margin and $\epsilon_1,....\epsilon_n$  are slack variables that allows individual observations on the wrong side of the margin or the hyperplane.

 Once we have hyperplane after solving above set of equations, we classify a test observations $x^*$, by simply determining on which side of hyperplane it lies.